-Leading leukemia experts: High leukemia treatment costs may be harming patientsApril 25th, 2013 in Cancer /
+Leading leukemia experts: High leukemia treatment costs may be harming patientsApril 25, 2013 in Medicine & Health / Cancer

 The increasing cost of treatments for chronic myeloid leukemia (CML) in the United States has reached unsustainably high levels and may be leaving many patients under- or untreated because they cannot afford care, according to a Blood Forum article supported by nearly 120 CML experts from more than 15 countries on five continents and published online today in Blood, the Journal of the American Society of Hematology (ASH).
 Blood Forum articles are a new feature in the journal that present well documented opinions on controversial topics and provide a sounding board for current subjects of importance to the science and practice of hematology.